SocietyProtocol/Content-Library/Published/Articles/The state That Binds (Shared Reality).md

 Let’s ask a question: Today (in the double-entry accounting age), how do we track if our social layer has a split reality in the past, occurring presently, or brewing in the future (and we have issues in our shared context)? **We currently don’t have a common thread of reality.** At a societal level, we track this information with duplicated contracts, along with media entities to propagate the information.
 The problem is that these duplicated contracts are separate (unharmonized), created after the event to attempt to seal its status, and not showing the shared reality as it is happening in real-time (unsynchronized).
 Since our access to duplicated contracts is limited, we require middle-men intermediaries: the media entities which are responsible for propagating this information throughout society (as best they can).
 Media entities do not convey this information accurately for a variety of reasons: they have their own political interests as middle-men, they simply don’t have all the information because it doesn’t exist anywhere singular, and they are unable to propagate it society-wide (we must use channels, and different channels say different things).
 How do we then accurately perceive which parts of our shared reality are splitting, what is really occurring, or who supports each divergence? **There is no way for a society to currently understand this because we can’t perceive the shared reality.**

-Our shared reality doesn’t exist in any singular place; it’s currently a patchwork of individual perceptions and duplicated contracts.
-All _people are incentivized to manipulate this information, to arbitrage the informational advantage between different points of perception._
+Our shared reality doesn’t exist in any singular place; it’s currently a patchwork of individual perceptions and duplicated contracts. _All people are incentivized to manipulate this information, to arbitrage the informational advantage between different points of perception._

 During a _split reality_ event, multiple leaders and factions emerge proclaiming different realities as the consensus, but it’s impossible to peer into the social layer and determine what is really going on…_Who is truly aligned with each leader’s position?
 How committed are they?
 What have they done in the past?_

 The social layer must eventually reach a consensus about competing shared realities, but the process we currently use to achieve this is subtle, imperceptible, dangerous, and unpredictable. _An ephemeral foggy notion of a shared reality splitting apart…members disappearing in the fog_…Filled with fake masks, spies, manipulation of the remaining STB, deception, and a constant political fog of war about the consensus. _It becomes essentially impossible to see what’s going on or how various actors are moving and preparing._

 _Shared reality splits_ are a common recurring pattern throughout history.
 During these processes, a fundamental challenge emerges: no one can truly perceive the shared reality. _Shifts in allegiances rapidly occur.
 Factions are incentivized to manipulate information flows.
 This information appears, mutates, and disappears over time.
-The winners rewrite the history in their shared reality at the end.
-This whole process is amplified by the momentum of network effects._
+The whole process is amplified by the momentum of network effects.
+The winners rewrite the history in their shared reality at the end._

 **It gets worse;** competing factions controlling state propagation are incentivized to manipulate and censor information, and can do this imperceptibly.
 Corrupting the very foundation of our shared understandings.